ckb-next/ckb-next/README.md

 Make sure your system is up-to-date and that Xcode works on its own.
 Compile problems can usually be resolved by rebooting your computer and/or reinstalling Qt.

-If you've rebound your modifier keys in System Preferences, those changes won't work anymore.
-You have to switch them using ckb-daemon's `bind` command.
-For instance, to switch Cmd and Ctrl, run: `echo bind lctrl:lwin lwin:lctrl rctrl:rwin rwin:rctrl > /tmp/ckb1/cmd`.
-This functionality is coming to the user interface soon.
+If you've rebound your modifier keys in System Preferences, the changes will not be recognized anymore.
+You can rebind them again within the application.

 Usage
 -----